Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Pareto-optimal Algorithms with prediction for -search

 \subsection{Learning-augmented algorithms for $k$-min}

-In the $k$-min search problem, we consider a prediction ${P\in[\pmin,\pmax]}$ of the minimum value over the item sequence.
-Our algorithm is still an \ota and we aim to leverage $P$ to design the threshold $\psi:=\{\psi_i\}_{i\in[k]}$ such that $\ota_{\psi}$ can achieve the Pareto-optimal consistency-robustness trade-off.
-Similar to $k$-max search, we start by deriving the lower bound of the trade-off. \begin{thm} For $k$-min search, any $\gamma$-robust deterministic learning-augmented algorithm must have a consistency
+In the $k$-min search, we consider a prediction ${P\in[\pmin,\pmax]}$ of the minimum price of an instance.
+Our algorithm is still an \ota and we aim to leverage $P$ to design the threshold {$\psi(k,P) :=\{\psi_i\}_{i\in[k]}$} such that $\ota_{\psi}$ can achieve the Pareto-optimal consistency-robustness trade-off.
+We start by deriving the lower bound of the trade-off. \begin{thm} For $k$-min search, any $\gamma$-robust deterministic learning-augmented algorithm must have a consistency lower bounded by

-where $\zeta^* = \left\lfloor{\ln\left(\frac{\theta-1}{\theta - \theta/\gamma}\right)}/{\ln(1+ \frac{1}{\gamma k})} \right\rfloor$. \end{thm}
+where $\zeta = \left\lceil{\ln\left(\frac{\theta-1}{\theta - \theta/\gamma}\right)}/{\ln\left(1+ \frac{1}{\gamma k}\right)} \right\rceil$. \end{thm}